 What does my proof of payment (receipt) need to show?

 The proof of payment (receipt) must show the name of the education provider (the name of the institution), the student’s full name, the course name (or workshop, conference etc.), the term/semester the payment is for, and the breakdown of fees paid, specifying the tuition fee paid.
+The proof of payment must state the full amount has been paid or the amount has been paid in full.
 Only tuition related fees can be considered.
 Other expenses included on a receipt that are not related to tuition will not be reimbursed.
 Copies of T2202A, personal cheques or credit card/bank statements are insufficient without accompanying payment documentation from your educational provider that verifies the fee amount being requested.

 What is not eligible for reimbursement?